0chain/zboxcli/README.md

 #### newallocation with help
-Command newallocation reserves harddisk space on blobbers.
+Command newallocation reserves hard disk space on the blobbers.
 Let's see the parameters it takes by using --help

 Command